OleksandrBogovyk/checksum-verifier/README.md

 --
 Copyright (c) 2014-2015, Bogovyk Oleksandr

-If you found any bug or want help this project, please email me: obogovyk@gmail.com
+If you found any bug or want to help this project, please email me: obogovyk@gmail.com